-Kotsur, ‘Summer of Soul’ take early Indie Spirit Awards
+‘The Lost Daughter’ wins top prizes at Indie Spirit Awards

 SANTA MONICA, Calif.
-(AP) — “CODA’s” Troy Kotsur and the documentary “Summer of Soul” were among the early winners at the 37th Film Independent Spirit Awards Sunday.
+(AP) — Maggie Gyllenhaal’s “The Lost Daughter,” “Drive My Car” and “Summer of Soul” were among the big winners at the 37th Film Independent Spirit Awards Sunday.

 The ceremony hosted by Nick Offerman and Megan Mullally was held in a tent by the beach in Santa Monica, broadcast on AMC and IFC.
+It is the cool, casual counterpart to some of the more traditional film awards shows.

 “If you don’t win, you can just walk straight into the ocean,” Offerman said.